sendgrid/docs/content/docs/for-developers/sending-email/how-to-create-a-subuser-with-the-api.md

 https://api.sendgrid.com/apiv2/customer.ip.xml?api_user=ryan.burrer@sendgrid.com&api_key=xxxxxx&list=all
 ```

-When defining the parameter 'list' there are a few options you can choose:
+When defining the parameter 'list', there are a few options you can choose:

 - **All** - Will list all of the IPs on your account, taken or available.
 - **Free** - Will list all the free IPs on your account.
 For instance, if an IP is in use by a subuser or parent account then that IP will not be listed.